 System - Creates a system head curve (based on the current active scenario) to simulate the head flow relationship of a booster pump at a selected node.

-A Standard Simulation is the most frequently run model and it represents the "hydraulic" model.
+A Standard Simulation is the most frequently run model and it represents the hydraulic model.

-Specify the Report Options, Simulation Options and the Time Setting for the simulation run "on the fly".
-These options can also be accessed through the tool bar icons and the InfoWater Edit pull down menu.
+Specify the Report Options, Simulation Options and the Time Setting for the simulation run on the fly.
+These options can also be accessed through the tool bar icons and the InfoWater Edit pull-down menu.

 After a model is run, the most recent simulation run results are referred to as the *active* output source.
-The icons on the Run Manager allow the user to run simulations and create new *active* output sources, save output sources for later use, or load output sources for visualization, analysis, and comparison with other output sources.
+The icons on the Run Manager allow you to run simulations and create new *active* output sources, save output sources for later use, or load output sources for visualization, analysis, and comparison with other output sources.
 Use the Output Report Manager to see simulation results in either report or graph formats.

-When you run a simulation, InfoWater uses modeling data associated with the currently active scenario.
+When you run a simulation, InfoWater Pro uses modeling data associated with the currently active scenario.
 If you have not developed a custom scenario, the *active* scenario is the “BASE”.
 To run a model based on a different scenario, activate the desired scenario using the Active Scenario command and then use the Run Manager to perform the simulation for with the selected scenario.